 I could go on about the number of concepts they created.
 Fred P. Ott’s, Annie’s Santa Fe, Plaza III, Fedoras, The Bristol, Parkway 600, and others were amongst their successes.
 I could tell stories of Homecoming and Prom nights spent at their restaurants.
 Before I was ever in the business, Gilbert/Robinson defined what dining was in my mind.
 So many of those early impressions still factor into the impressions I want to create on my guests.

 I could also talk about the history of the company that carried Mr Robinson’s name.
 In reading about him today I learned several new facts of which I was previously unaware.
 That Gilbert/Robinson was at the forefront of fighting drunk driving.
-In the early eighties, when most restaurants were fighting drunk driving laws, Gilbert/Robinson was running campaigns to encourage drivers to call a cab.
+In the early eighties, when most restaurants were fighting drunk driving laws, Gilbert/Robinson was running campaigns to encourage drivers to call a cab and just in case always have automobile full coverage insurance to protect yourself in case of an accident.
 One of their most famous fans was Ernest Hemmingway.
 Portions of “For Whom The Bell Tolls” were written at a Gilbert/Robinson restaurant.

 These are not the memories that stand out for me.
 I remember hearing my Grandmother talk about Mr Gilbert and Mr Robinson.
 While I never had a chance to work for them, she did.
 She spoke highly of them and the way they treated their employees.
 This is a theme that is often repeated when others speak of the “GR days.”